-Unlike other templates, this template does not have a "Return to Origin? (Γ/F) " flag.
+Unlike other templates, this template does not have a "Return to Origin?
+(T/F)" flag.
 This flag refers to the spatial offsets only and the template will do this automatically before rotating the rotator to the new position.
-Table 7-21 describes the parameters of this template.

 With this scheme, it is possible for the user to sample the object and the sky as desired at several rotator positions.
 It is also possible to code the template so that the object and sky are sampled as desired for one angle only.
 The template can be restarted with another orientation on the sky for another series of exposures.